Blockyheadman/ClikcerVR/README.md

 **(NOTE) This release method may change in the future as I have different release days for the different versions of the game**

+## This project uses Godot 3.5.1.
+If you want to mess with the source, you need to install Godot [here](https://godotengine.org/download).
+(No need to get the Mono version)

 ## Project License
 *This project uses a [GPL v3](https://choosealicense.com/licenses/gpl-3.0/) license.*